Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - write a test for `Module#getConfig()`!
        - `unserialize(serialize($module->getConfig())) == $module->getConfig()`
     - anything referencing a class should use `::class`
+    - service definitions should use `::class` rather than custom strings
     - no magic constants!
 Reference module class constants!

  - let's code a controller!